Andes Crossing on Horseback from Argentina to Chile

 Day 6: TRANSFER CAJÓN DEL MAIPO (Chile) / SANTIAGO DE CHILE

 Transfer to Santiago and end of the program.
-Optional transfer to Mendoza (consult).
+Optional transfer to Mendoza (please contact us to discuss).

 • 1 Fleece jacket

-• 1 Windproof Gore-tex jacket, It must have a hood
+• 1 Windproof Gore-tex jacket (must have a hood)

 • 1 Pair of fleece or wool gloves

-• 1 Hat or cap for the sun
+• 1 hat or cap with wide brim for sun protection

 • 1 Fleece hat or balaclava